ben-marlin/fatedice/target/classes/edu/guilford/README.md

 As we've done before, we use the randomizer to get a number 0 to 2.
 Then we do another neat trick for setting the text of label.
 Rather than writing if statements, we use DICE_RESULTS, and read out the entry corresponding to the random result.

 At this point, your button click should make the FATE dice roll.
-There are legitimately paid phone apps that do just this!
+There are legitimately phone apps in the app stores that do just this!

 ## Wrapping Up